 An easy way to visualize the distribution of stock returns is to plot a histogram.
-In this tutorial, we will show how to create a histogram using Excel.
+In this tutorial, we will teach you how to create a histogram using Excel.
 Moreover, we will explain how to interpret a histogram of stock returns.

 Using Excel’s “data analysis” tool to plot a histogram